 Internet connect speed is measured in Mbps, or megabits per second.
 You can run a free speed test on your network by clicking here on your device while it’s connected to your network.
 The speed you are advertised may differ significantly from what speed you actually get.

 For example, one fiber optic ISP bills its fastest speed service as “gigabit,” and claims 950Mbps as its top speed.
-However, while Mr. Reeves can get over 900Mpbs with his service pretty much any time because he has a fiber optic connection that is very new and very high quality, another neighbor right down the street might get only 389Mbps, which is the Washington, D.C.-area average speed for fiber optic service, because there are so many connections between the ISP and the average computer in our region that are not necessarily new and high quality.
+However, while someone might be able to get over 900Mpbs with his service pretty much any time because he has a fiber optic connection that is very new and very high quality, another neighbor right down the street might get only 389Mbps, which is the Washington, D.C.-area average speed for fiber optic service, because there are so many connections between the ISP and the average computer in our region that are not necessarily new and high quality.

 If you run a speed test, and see speeds much lower than these typical ranges, it’s likely that your network is overloaded.
 This may be because of when you ran the test (such as when someone is streaming a live video) or a hardware-related issue, ranging from your computer to the wires in your wall to the junction box at the curb.